 The chaplains at Floyd are committed to providing emotional and spiritual support for patients, family members and hospital staff while respecting diverse religious traditions.
 Please feel free to contact them for prayer, help with emotional and spiritual concerns, or to just have someone to simply listen.
+They serve Floyd Medical Center, Polk Medical Center and Cherokee Medical Center.

 How Chaplains Can Help